YovelBetito/YovelBetito/README.md

 I'm a Student QA Manual & Automation student at **Gal Matlon**,
 and also studying **Salesforce testing** at **John Bryce**.

-Former police detective, now passionate about tech, testing, and development.
+former police detective, now passionate about tech, testing, and development.
 Interested in drones 🚁, automation ⚙️, and coding 💻.

 ---